Emergency department or urgent clinic? Understanding your options if your child is injured

 What’s the difference between emergency care and orthopedic urgent care?

 Emergency departments treat severe injuries and serious illnesses that require immediate attention.
 For instance, if your child has a deep cut or wound, severe fracture, or if their arm or leg is at an unnatural angle, bring them to an emergency department.
 Emergency departments can also provide acute pain management for a child who is extremely uncomfortable.
+For instance, if your child has a fracture that needs to be moved or reset, the emergency department can provide sedation for this type of procedure.

 Learn about the Orthopedic Urgent Clinic and Orthopedics and Sports Medicine Department.